Jarmos-san/hugo-blog/content/posts/vim-vs-neovim-a-comprehensive-analysis.md

 ## Option to Ditch VimScript & Embrace Lua

-[One of the goals][About Neovim] of the Neovim team is to “_develop first-class Lua/LuaJIT scripting alternative to VimL_”.
+[One of the goals][about neovim] of the Neovim team is to “_develop first-class Lua/LuaJIT scripting alternative to VimL_”.
 Staying true to their words, the devs haven’t enforced ditching VimScript in favour of Lua.
 And I doubt any of us would live to see that happen in our lifetime!

 So, if you want to continue using your previous Vim configs, you needn’t fret at all.
 But what if you definitely need Lua code, for example say configuring the builtin LSP?